-And if you’re in need of a little extra love and support on your health journey make sure you download my FREE Stop Self-Sabotage Workbook right here.
-It’s packed with exercises and info to help you achieve your goals.
+And if you’re in need of a little extra love and support on your health journey so you can start the new season feeling fab and inspired then make sure you download my FREE 7-Day Healthy Detox Meal Plan right here!

 Have a beautiful day and as always, thanks for your love and support!